Flash crash: 2010 flash crash

 This type of event occurred on May 6, 2010 in the United States.
-A $4.1 billion trade on the New York Stock Exchange (NYSE) resulted in a loss to the Dow Jones Industrial Average of over 1,000 points and then a rise to approximately previous value, all over about fifteen minutes.
+A $4.1 billion trade on the New York Stock Exchange (NYSE) resulted in a loss to the Dow Jones Industrial Average of over 1,000 points and then a rise to approximately the previous value, all over about fifteen minutes.
 The mechanism causing the event has been heavily researched and is in dispute.
 On April 21, 2015, the U.S. Department of Justice laid "22 criminal counts, including fraud and market manipulation" against Navinder Singh Sarao, a trader.
 Among the charges included was the use of spoofing algorithms.

 2017 Ethereum Flash Crash

 On June 22, 2017, the price of Ethereum, the second-largest digital cryptocurrency, dropped from more than $300 to as low as $0.10 in minutes at GDAX exchange.
 Suspected for market manipulation or an account takeover at first, later investigation by GDAX claimed no indication of wrongdoing.
 The crash was triggered by a multimillion-dollar selling order which brought the price down, from $317.81 to $224.48, and caused the following flood of 800 stop-loss and margin funding liquidation orders, crashing the market.